 The Advisory Board's mission is to advance Booker T. Washington High School for the Performing and Visual Arts and provide opportunities and experiences for students and faculty in the pursuit of excellence in the arts and academics.
 The Advisory Board stands in the gap to provide whatever is necessary for Booker T. students to fulfill their highest and best potential.

 Booker T. Washington High School for the Performing and Visual Arts (BTWHSPVA) is a public school that works.
 Built in 1922 as Dallas' first African-American high school, BTW became the Arts Magnet High School in 1976, with a mission to teach a comprehensive curriculum in academics and the arts.
 Four departmental areas focus on music, dance, theater, and visual arts, while all students must complete the required courses mandated under Texas state education standards.
-99.4% of the school's students graduate and over 90% of the graduates matriculate to higher education.

 - Booker T. is recognized as one of the top three public arts high schools in the country, where students distinguish themselves both academically and artistically.